 Supply And Demand

 PWCs suffer from supply and demand, just like most things in the world.
+No matter if the margins on a PWC and boat are low, prices can be whatever the PWC market dictates.

 They are also seasonal, everyone wants one in the summer months, but not so much in the winter.